Logo

 Scaling Custom AI Knowledge Apps at BlackRock

-To solve this, BlackRock created a modular, Kubernetes-native AI framework that lets domain experts directly shape and deploy large language model (LLM)-powered apps.
-By splitting the workflow into a low-code “sandbox” for iteration and an automated “app factory” for deployment, they reduced delivery times from 3–8 months to just a few days.
+Their answer was a modular, Kubernetes-native AI framework that lets domain experts—not just engineers—shape and deploy LLM-powered apps.
+By splitting work into a low-code "sandbox" for iteration and an automated "app factory" for deployment, they cut delivery times from 3–8 months to days.
+Having architected similar systems in regulated industries, I've seen this pattern emerge as critical—the bottleneck isn't the AI models themselves, but the governance and deployment infrastructure around them.

 Main Story